0x77dev/smart-mirror/README.md

 # HA Smart mirror

-This is a basic configuration for Raspberry Pi 4 to operate a kiosk Chrome browser running Home Assistant tab on BalenaOS with auth bypass and Browser API for automation and remote control.
+Simple smart mirror project using a Raspberry Pi 4 and BalenaCloud to display a Home Assistant dashboard.

 ## Hardware

 - Raspberry Pi 4
 - SD Card (4GB+)
-- HDMI monitor or a [buy a pre made smart mirror with HDMI input and cables for RPI 4](https://amzn.to/4cIKq5o)
+- [I bought this pre-built smart mirror on Amazon](https://amzn.to/4cIKq5o), but you can build one yourself or just use any monitor.

 ## Easy way